genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SendIt

-To send data into the database, use the `SendIt` command.
+To insert data into the database, use the `SendIt` command.

 ### Syntax
 The `SendIt` command can take the following arguments: